cran-task-views/Psychometrics/Psychometrics.md

     implemented in `r pkg("simcdm")`.
 -   `r pkg("TestDataImputation")` for missing item responses imputation for test and assessment data.
--   `r pkg("lba")` performs latent budget analysis for compositional data (two-way contingency table with an exploratory variable and a response variable)
 -   `r pkg("LAM")` includes some procedures for latent variable modeling with a particular focus on multilevel data.
 -   `r pkg("psychTools")` contains tools to accompany the